chef/chef-web-docs/content/attributes.md

 Change Attributes
 =================

-Starting with Chef Client 12.0, attribute precedence levels may be
+Attribute precedence levels may be:

--   Removed for a specific, named attribute precedence level
+-   Removed for a specific, named attribute precedence level.
--   Removed for all attribute precedence levels
+-   Removed for all attribute precedence levels.
--   Fully assigned attributes
+-   Fully assigned attributes.

 Remove Precedence Level
 -----------------------